maximelamure/rest.li/docs/guide_restli_server.md

 }
 ```

-By default, all requests to a PARTIAL_UPDATE resource method annotated with @`ReturnEntity` will return the patched entity in the response.
-However, if the client decides that it doesn't want the entity to be returned (to reduce network traffic, for instance), then the query parameter `$returnEntity` can be used to indicate this.
-A value of `true` indicates that the entity should be returned, a value of `false` indicates that the entity shouldn't be returned, and omitting the query parameter altogether defaults to treating the value as if it were `true`.
-Note that if the resource method isn't annotated with @`ReturnEntity`, then the value of `$returnEntity` will be ignored.
+There may be circumstances in which you want to prevent the server from returning the entity, for example to reduce network traffic.

-Here is an example of a curl request indicating that the entity shouldn't be returned in the response:
+Here is an example curl request that makes use of the [`$returnEntity` query parameter](/rest.li/spec/return_entity#query-parameter) to indicate that the entity should not be returned:

 <code>
-curl -X POST localhost:/fortunes/1?$returnEntity=false -d '{"patch": {"$set": {"fortune": "you will strike it rich!"}}}'
+curl -X POST localhost:/greetings/1?$returnEntity=false -d '{"patch": {"$set": {"message": "Hello, world!"}}}'
 </code>

 <a id="BATCH_PARTIAL_UPDATE"></a>